Bigg Boss 13 Gets Five-week Extension; Salman Khan Offered HUGE Hike!

 As per a TOI report, the show that was earlier expected to end on January 14, 2020, will apparently now air the finale episode on February 16, 2020.

-Salman Khan Offered Rs 2 Crore Extra
+Salman Khan Offered Rs 2 Crore Extra Per Episode

-Earlier, there were reports that Salman Khan might not be able to give dates if the show gets extension owing to his Bollywood film Radhe, which the most-anticipated movie.
-As per a Bollywood Hungama's report, the Dabangg actor has been offered a huge hike - an extra Rs 2 crore per episode - to continue as host.
+Earlier, there were reports that Salman Khan might not be able to give dates if the show gets an extension owing to his Bollywood film Radhe: Your Most Wanted Bhai, which is in the pipeline.
+As per a Bollywood Hungama report, the Dabangg actor has been offered a huge hike - an extra Rs 2 crore per episode - to continue as host.

 Colors Lured Salman To Stay